1computerguy/scanner-autobuild/INSTALL.md

     - Build on VMware Workstation: `packer build -only=vmware-workstation packer-scan-autobuild.json`
     - Build on VMware ESXi: `packer build -only=vmware-esxi packer-scan-autobuild.json`
   * Packer will run through some validation stages, and troubleshooting is pretty self explanitory if you read the errors (it is usually problems with your PATH or some variable setting)
-  * :fingers-crossed: - The appliance builds properly and you have a packaged ova ready to deploy in your environment
+  * :crossed_fingers: - The appliance builds properly and you have a packaged ova ready to deploy in your environment

+ ---

+ ### Issues or concerns:

+ If you have any problems, issues, or concerns with this build process, feel free to raise an issue or contribute by issuing a pull request.
+I'll address any issues as they arise.